MicrosoftDocs/sql-docs/docs/troubleshooters/replication/troubleshoot-tran-repl-errors.md

     ![output](media/troubleshooting-tran-repl-errors/output.png)

-1. To disable verbose logging, follow the same steps as before but this time remove the entire line you just added, starting with -Output.
+1. To disable verbose logging, follow the same steps as before but this time, remove the entire line you just added, starting with -Output.

 For more information, please see [Enabling verbose logging for replication agents](https://support.microsoft.com/en-us/help/312292/how-to-enable-replication-agents-for-logging-to-output-files-in-sql-se)